The Doors (film): Release and reception

-The Doors was released theatrically by Tri-Star Pictures on March 1, 1991 and debuted at number 2 at the box office.
+The Doors was released theatrically by Tri-Star Pictures on March 1, 1991, and debuted at number 2 at the box office.
 The film grossed $34.4 million in the United States and Canada.

 In July 1991, The Doors was entered into the 17th Moscow International Film Festival.
 In April 2019, a restored version of the film was selected to be shown in the Cannes Classics section at the 2019 Cannes Film Festival.

 Critical reception

-On Rotten Tomatoes, the film has a 57% approval rating based on 63 reviews and an average rating of 5.90/10.
+On Rotten Tomatoes, the film has a 58% approval rating based on 64 reviews and an average rating of 5.90/10.
 The site's consensus states: "Val Kilmer delivers a powerhouse performance as one of rock's most incendiary figures, but unfortunately, Oliver Stone is unable to shed much light on the circus surrounding the star."
 Metacritic reports a 62 out of 100 rating, based on 19 critics, indicating "generally favorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 In a contemporary review, Roger Ebert gave The Doors two-and-a-half out of four stars.
 Ebert wrote that the experience of watching the film was "not always very pleasant," but praised the acting performances, particularly Kilmer's.
 Contrarily, Peter Travers in Rolling Stone wrote a glowing review, rating it with four out of four stars.
 In a 2010 piece for Q magazine, Keith Cameron stated that "few people emerged from seeing the film having raised their opinions of that band and especially its singer Jim Morrison."
 The problem, as critic Cameron put it, was not so much that "Stone dwelled upon Morrison the inebriate, the philanderer, or the pretentious Lizard King", but rather the "clichéd Hollywood devices for sucking the wonder from the pioneering band: actors with fake hair saying silly things ..." and "a self-important director's turgid attempts to make grand statements about America."